SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 When you write or extend a type to conform to a protocol, you must ensure that the type's implementation of each protocol requirement has at least the same access level as the type's conformance to that protocol.
-For example, if a public type conforms to an internal protocol --- giving a protocol conformance level of “internal” --- then the type's implementation of each protocol requirement must be at least “internal” too.
+For example, if a public type conforms to an internal protocol, the type's implementation of each protocol requirement must be at least “internal”.

 .. note::

    In Swift, as in Objective-C, protocol conformance is global --- it is not possible for a type to conform to a protocol in two different ways within the same program.
-   This means that if you write or extend a type to conform to a public protocol, you must explicitly mark the implementation of each protocol requirement as ``public``.

 .. _AccessControl_Extensions: